terraoldham/PhoneFlicks/README.md

       - [X] Added UI animations on the details page
       - [X] Included rating and release date in the detail view
+      - [X] Show placeholder images if there is a problem loading them

 ## Video Walkthrough